monodot/knowledge-base/_articles/linux-webcams.md

 ```

 Now you can start Droidcam from _Applications_, and you should be able to see the phone as another camera source (e.g. in an application like _Cheese_)

+### Troubleshooting

+_"make: *** /lib/modules/3.3.4-5.fc17.x86_64/build: No such file or directory.
+Stop."_:

+- The video driver install script runs _make_ which requires access to the Linux source code.
+- The directory shown in the error message might exist, but it might be a symlink to a non-existent directory.
+- Make sure you've installed `kernel-devel`, which installs the Linux kernel source code.

 ## Using a DSLR as a camera in OBS Studio (and other apps) on Fedora